injcristianrojas/heartbleed-example/README.md

 docker-compose up
 ```

-The machine will start and expose the 80 and 443 ports, so you can use the
+The machine will start and expose ports 8080(80) and 8443(443), so you can use
-server from localhost.
+the server from localhost.
 To stop the server wien you're done, press
 <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 ## Stimulate the server